-During the current fiscal year, the City received Coronavirus Relief Funds from the Texas Department of Emergency Management (TDEM).
-A portion of these funds will be spent in the next fiscal year and any unspent funds must be returned to TDEM.
-Unearned Revenue at September 30, 2022, is \$487,896.
+During the current fiscal year, the City spent \$185,680 of Coronavirus Relief Funds received in a prior year from the Texas Department of Emergency Management (TDEM).
+The remaining funds will be spent in the next fiscal year and any unspent funds must be returned to TDEM.
+Unearned Revenue at September 30, 2023, is \$302,216.